-The written content that you include beneath or above a social post is incredibly important.
-A lot of people will scan your post and conclude whether or not they want to listen to your podcast episode.
+The written content that you include with a social post is incredibly important.
+A lot of people will scan your post and decide whether or not they want to listen to your podcast episode.
 So, give them a reason to hit play!

 Don’t forget to let readers know where they can find your podcast.
 And, make sure that what you’re writing is relevant to the content you’re sharing.
 So, if you’re posting a teaser clip from your latest podcast episode, let people know!

 Writing engaging copy that speaks to your audience and evokes a sense of emotion is a great way to get people to listen to your podcast.